Select Page

 In fact, as Maria Wood’s piece on working with a ghostwriter explains, most of the value a ghostwriter provides isn’t in the writing itself.
 It’s in helping the author figure out what they’re trying to say.

-Journalists have all sorts of clever ways to push — ways that down the road will lead to strong material.
-They know how to draw out an interview subject and get them talking about their area of expertise.
+Journalists have all sorts of clever ways to push in ways that will lead to strong material.
+They know how to draw the SME out and get them talking more openly.
 Journalists will then pick up on things others might not recognize as important — and work in questions to get the subject to reveal something even the subject may not have considered important.

 Another helpful tip: linger around awkward pauses.
 Sometimes a question is met with silence, and an experienced reporter will feel responsible for filling it.
-Experienced reporter knows if they can bear letting it sit there, the next thing the subject says is more likely to be a new idea.
+Experienced reporter knows if they can bear letting it sit there, the next thing the subject says is more likely to be a new idea or a more vivid expression of what they’ve been discussing.

 So what is a good obnoxious question?

-The sort of questions you want to ask depend on your strategic goals and, more immediately, what you hope to get out of each interaction with an expert.
-One way to think about helpfully obnoxious questions is that they sometimes look at things at a more basic level than you are accustomed — and then dig down deeper.
+One way to think about helpfully obnoxious questions is that they sometimes look at things at a more basic level — and then dig down deeper.
 Ask yourself: What questions would someone ask who knows absolutely nothing about my business?

 Push past the plug